 The general idea of the block structure is that the probability to observe an edge between two nodes is a function of the blocks they belong to.
-Contrary to communities, no assumption is made a priori about the respective values of those probabilities: they can be high between nodes belonging to the same blocks or to different blocks, and can differ for each pair of block.
+Usually, no assumption is made apriori about those probabilities: they can be high between nodes belonging to the same blocks or to different blocks, and can differ for each pair of block.